How to Pick a Pediatric Rheumatologist

 A pediatric rheumatologist is uniquely trained to treat children with arthritis, and there are only about 350 of them nationwide.
 If you are fortunate enough to live near a major city or academic medical center, you may have a few of these doctors to choose from for your child’s care.
 But if you don’t, you may need to drive to another town or even state to see a pediatric rheumatologist or an adult rheumatologist who also treats kids.

 Your child’s rheumatologist will play an important role in your child’s life and health, possibly for years to come.
 By taking time to do some research now, you can ensure you find the best doctor to play that role.
-Here’s how to find and choose a doctor that’s right for your child.
+Here’s how to find and choose a doctor who is right for your child.

 - Other parents.
 A great way to connect with other parents is the Arthritis Foundation’s Live Yes!
 JA Parent online community.